Secure Multi-Party Computation in Spatial Analytics

 def unscale_coordinate(scaled: int) -> float:

-"""Recover float coordinate from a fixed-point integer in F_p.
+"""Recover a float coordinate from a fixed-point integer in F_p.

 """